Why Coinbase Can’t Provide Accurate Tax Information to Users

 As you can see pictured below, Coinbase explains to their users themselves that their generated tax reports won’t be accurate if you have done any of the following: Bought or sold digital assets on another exchange, sent or received digital assets from a non-Coinbase wallet, sent or received digital assets from another exchange including Coinbase Pro, stored digital assets on an external storage device, or participated in an ICO.

-That’s a lot of exclusions, and it likely accounts for over half of Coinbase users that are left high and dry when it comes to accurately reporting taxes.
+That’s a lot of exclusions, and it accounts for millions of Coinbase users that are left in a difficult position when it comes to accurately reporting taxes.

 The Bigger Problem